aravind-vis/aravind-vis/README.md

 ## 📌 What this GitHub space is for

-This repository reflects how I think and work:
+This GitHub space reflects how I think and work:

 - Architecture explorations and design notes
 - Platform, infrastructure, and AI governance experiments